skeskinen/hf-tokenizer-testing/README.md

 # hf-tokenizer-testing

-A simple script to test if tokenizers from various popular models can encode+decode documents losslessly.
+A simple script to test if GPT tokenizers from various popular models can encode+decode documents losslessly.

 Documents tested are:
 * QQQ_0: Simple sanity test